Pas-ta'ai: Legend

-There are slightly different versions of the myth surrounding the ritual.
+There are slightly different versions of the narrative surrounding the ritual.
 According to one legend of the Saisiyat, the short people, who were dark-skinned, less than a meter high and lived on the other side of the river, excelled in singing and dancing and were invited to the harvest festivals of the Saisiyat, engaging in a long-standing mutually beneficial relationship.
 The short people, however, were lascivious and often made advances towards the Saisiyat women.
 One day, some young Saisiyat decided to take revenge because of this disrespectful act.
 They cut the sturdy tree on which the short people rested.
 All the short people, except for two elders, fell from the cliff and died.
 These two surviving elders taught the Saisiyat the songs and dances of the Pas-ta'ai ritual and then left for the east.
 Shortly afterwards, the Saisiyat suffered from famine, which they attributed to the vengeful pygmy spirits.
 In order to appease the spirits, the Saisiyat began to hold the Pas-ta'ai and beg for forgiveness.
 In addition, the Saisiyat were to be hardworking, fair, honest, and tolerant in dealing with others.

 In another version, the two elders of the short people put a curse on the Saisiyat, who pleaded for forgiveness.
 The elders allowed this on the condition that the Saisiyat practice the dances of the short people to appease the spirits of the dead, else the crops of the Saisiyat would fail and wither.

 According to the legends, the short people had magical skills and brought luck to the Saisiyat if treated with respect or handled well.